eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 ### brain-iot-repos

-We first need to copy the BRAIN-IoT core repos to the HTTP server.
+We first need to copy the BRAIN-IoT core repositories to the HTTP server.
 These contain the Event Bus, Behaviour Management Service, BRAIN-IoT User Interface and their dependencies.

 You can either clone and build the [fabric-deployment](https://git.repository-pert.ismb.it/BRAIN-IoT/fabric-deployment){:target="_blank"} project from GitLab or download the latest [brain-iot-repos.zip](https://nexus.repository-pert.ismb.it/repository/maven-snapshots/com/paremus/brain/iot/brain-iot-repos/0.0.1-SNAPSHOT/brain-iot-repos-0.0.1-20200720.125205-11.zip) from Nexus.

 If you chose to build the `fabric-deployment` project, the zip is located in

 ```
-fabric-deployment/fabric-deploy-repos/brain-iot-repos/target/brain-iot-repos-0.0.1-SNAPSHOT.zip
+fabric-deploy-repos/brain-iot-repos/target/brain-iot-repos-0.0.1-SNAPSHOT.zip
 ```

 Unzip `brain-iot-repos.zip` in the root of the HTTP server (it unpacks to `brain-iot-repos`), for example: